6402 Woodward Avenue

 With long-standing retail neighbors, this corner infill project is especially significant in that it helps to stabilize an important block of Woodward.

-Baltimore Station I connects two existing long-vacant storefront buildings while introducing new residential options in the heart of the city.
-Located in Milwaukee Junction, a neighborhood with a legacy of making and manufacturing that is poised for its own rebirth, Baltimore Station I, along with Baltimore Station II, revitalizes an important neighborhood intersection of Woodward Avenue and Baltimore Street.
+Baltimore Station 1 connects two existing long-vacant storefront buildings while introducing new retail and residential options in the heart of the city.
+Located in Milwaukee Junction, a neighborhood with a legacy of making and manufacturing Baltimore Station 1 and Baltimore Station 2 revitalize an important neighborhood intersection at Woodward Avenue and Baltimore Street.

-Prior to vacancy, the buildings of Baltimore Station I had a rich history as a department store, art supply store, Coney Island, and Caribbean restaurant.
+Prior to the building's vacancy, Baltimore Station 1 had a rich history as a department store, art supply store, Coney Island, and Caribbean restaurant.
 This development brings back crucial infill retail on a block that has successful and long-standing retail neighbors.
-The project offers great connectivity, situated along public transit with a Line stop, buss lines, MOGO bike stations and train station connecting Detroit to Chicago and Toronto at its front door.
+The project offers great connectivity to public transit with access to the QLine, bus lines, MOGO bike stations, and a train station stop that connects Detroit to Chicago and Toronto.

-On Community Engagement: We reach out to our small business neighbors for conversation and exchange on all projects; Baltimore Station was the first project to do so.
+On Community Engagement: We reach out to our small business neighbors for conversation and exchange on all projects.
 We do this to share and test development plans.
-We also work with community partners to connect local residents with job opportunities from our retail tenants.
+We also work with community partners to connect local residents with job opportunities for our retail tenants.

-In the Neighborhood: Wayne State University, College for Creative Studies, Shinola Factory Headquarters, Detroit Creative Corridor Center, Detroit Institute of Arts, Midtown Cultural Center, Motown Museum, Milwaukee Junction, Oakland Avenue Urban Farm, and the Michigan Urban Farming Initiative
+In the Neighborhood: Fisher Building, Fisher Theatre, Wayne State University, College for Creative Studies, Detroit Institute of Arts, Midtown Cultural Center, Motown Museum, Milwaukee Junction, Oakland Avenue Urban Farm, Michigan Urban Farming Initiative

 Transit: Bus #016, 080, 089, 851; Q-line Station: Baltimore Station; MoGo Station: Second Ave & W Grand Blvd; Amtrak Detroit Station